 If these doggy drinking fountains prove to be a success, we will aim to raise funds to be able to introduce them to many other parks across our town.
 We're currently raising funds for a drinker at Hengistbury Head.

-stour valley sculpture trail - in progress
+stour valley sculpture trail

 This exciting and ambitious project will create an arts and sculpture trail between the coastline at Hengistbury Head, along the river Stour, up to Kinson.